 Administrative Information

-Similarly, at the end of the checklist, there is a sign-off and a date section where the inspection can sign off on their checklist, verifying the authenticity and promoting truthful and honest inspecting and reporting practices.
+Similarly, at the end of the checklist, there is a sign-off and a date section where the inspector can sign off on their checklist, verifying the authenticity and promoting truthful and honest inspecting and reporting practices.

 Section A – Min.
 10 Employees – Requirements

-In order to begin your compliance journey, there is an initial question regarding the size of the company (number of employees).
+To begin your compliance journey, there is an initial question regarding the size of the company (number of employees).
 Although the standards and requirements change with even more employees, employers’ first set of requirements above the minimum responsibilities comes into play with more than ten employees.

 Section B – Health And Safety Requirements